clarenceb/hiera_demo/README.md

 ==========

-A series of mini demos that show how you can use `hiera` to manage application config external to your app code or puppet manifests.
+A series of mini demos that show how you can use `hiera` to manage application config external to your ruby app code or puppet manifests.

 Also shows how to use GPG or PCKS7 to encrypt configuration.